Your Wednesday briefing - Mind Of The Geek

 Thank you

-Carole Landry helped write this briefing and Sanam Yar wrote the Back Story.
+Whet Moser, Carole Landry and Amelia Nierenberg contributed to today’s briefing.
+Sanam Yar wrote the Back Story.
 Theodore Kim and Jahaan Singh provided the break in the news.
 You can join the team at briefing@nytimes.com.

 PS

 • We’re listening “The Daily.
-Our last episode deals with the American stimulus plan to recover from the pandemic.
+Our last episode is about a provision in the US relief bill that would provide a child tax credit.

-• Here is our Mini crossword, and a clue: Blue (three letters).
+• Here is our Mini crossword, and a clue: dominant personality (five letters).
 You can find all of our puzzles here.

-• The temperature announced the hiring of three experienced journalists for his Live News office.
+• Our Beirut office manager, Ben Hubbard, has joined Christiane Amanpour on PBS to discuss US-Saudi relations.

 Source link